ParallelMaths/parallel/pages/10-29-a-trapped-knight.md

 ## 12. The Googol machine

 This machine physically visualizes a googol (`10^100`).
 Watch and be awe struck.
-Each gear reduction of 10:1, so when the first wheel makes 10 rotations, the second wheel makes on1y 1 rotation.
-Then the first wheel makes 100 rotations, the second wheel makes only 10 rotations, and the third wheel rotates once.
+Each gear has a reduction of 10:1, so when the first wheel makes 10 rotations, the second wheel makes only 1 rotation.
+Then when the first wheel makes 100 rotations, the second wheel makes only 10 rotations, and the third wheel rotates once.
 If the first, or when, the first wheel makes a googol rotations, the final wheel will have made one rotation.

 @[youtube](KLAbM9aDupk?rel=0) _(If you have any problems watching the video then just right click and open it in a new window)_